zlindenbaum/neuron.vim/README.md

 ## Usage

   1. Open a zettel with `vim` or `nvim`.
 On `nvim` it should
-    a.
-Show a virtual floating text on the first line saying how many backlinks it has.
+     - Show a virtual floating text on the first line saying how many backlinks it has.
-    b.
-Show a virtual title for each linked zettel in the body.
+     - Show a virtual title for each linked zettel in the body.

+Most operations are executed in command mode

-  2. Type `gzZ` to show a list of backlinks.
+  2. `gzZ` show a list of backlinks.
 Selecting one will navigate to it.
-  3. Type `gzz` to show a list of all zettels, you can search their titles.
+  3. `gzz` show a list of all zettels, you can search their titles.
 Selecting one will navigate to it.
-  4. Type `gzi` to show the same `gzz` list.
+  4. `gzi` show the same `gzz` list.
 Selecting one will insert a link to it right in front of the your cursor. `gzI` instead will insert a folgezettel link (`[[[...]]]`).
   5. If you put your cursor on top of a link to another zettel and press `gzo` you'll navigate to that.
-  6. `gzl` will insert a link to the previous zettel you visited. `gzL` will do the same but with a folgezettel.
+  6. `gzl` will insert a link to the previous zettel you visited.
+     - `gzL` will do the same but with a folgezettel.
-  7. To go back after editing another zettel type `gzu`.
+  7. `gzu` go back after editing another zettel type .
-  8. Typing `gzu` repeatedly multiple times will cycle between the two last visited zettels.
+  8. `gzu` repeatedly multiple times will cycle between the two last visited zettels.
-  9. If you want to go back multiple times in the history of visited zettels, use `gzU` (and `gzP` will go forward).
+  9. `gzU` go back multiple times in the history of visited zettels (and `gzP` will go forward).
- 10. To create a new blank zettel, type `gzn`.
+ 10. `gzn` create a new blank zettel
- 11. If you type `gzN` you will create a new zettel using the current word under the cursor as its title.
+ 11. `gzN` you will create a new zettel using the current word under the cursor as its title.
 If you're in visual selection mode `gzN` will instead use the selected text (only the first line if there are more than one selected). `gzN` will always replace the selected text or current word with a link to the newly-created zettel.
  12. `gzs` works like `gzz`, but instead it searches the content of the zettels, not only the title.
 For this it calls the external command `ag`.

 ## Customization